August 1973 – Midwest, USA

 Vera, the other nursing assistant, was working with me that night at the nursing home, and we had just finished our lunch at 3 a.m.
-It felt good to sit in the patient lounge for a few minutes to rest our feet as we chatted.
-We had wrapped the silverware, and finished our first diaper rounds and bed baths.
-She picked up her purse and pulled out a small revolver!
+We relaxed in the patient lounge for a few minutes to rest our feet as we chatted.
+We wrapped the silverware and finished our first diaper rounds and bed baths.
+She picked up her purse and pulled out a small handgun.

 “Pam, my dog told me to bring my gun to work tonight.
 She said the evil men may attack us tonight and that I should be prepared.”

 I stared wide-eyed at her since I had only seen policemen carry revolvers.
 I stammered, “Y-y-y-your dog talks to you?”

 “Oh yes, she talks with me every day.
 She’s my best friend!”

 “Vera, please put your gun away.
 I’m going to check on the patients in the other hallway.”
 I quickly walked to the other end of the building as I prayed, Dear Lord, Please don’t let Vera shoot anyone tonight.
 And please keep those evil men away from us tonight.
 Put a hedge around us and protect us.
 In Jesus’ Name, Amen

 I realized I didn’t know the number of the police to call if the “bad men” showed up since this was the next town over from ours.
 I continued to check on the patients and sat and read my Bible during my next break.
 I decided to avoid Vera the rest of the night.